SoftBank's Vision Fund back to black even as some of Son's tech bets sting

 The bets, which come as SoftBank hopes to reestablish its investing chops after its struggles, were undone by a 292 billion yen derivative loss.

-Still, at September-end, SoftBank held positions worth $16.8 billion in stocks including Amazon.com Inc, Google parent Alphabet Inc and Facebook Inc.
+Still, at September-end, SoftBank held positions worth $16.8 billion in stocks including Amazon.com Inc AMZN.O, Google parent Alphabet Inc GOOGL.O and Facebook Inc FB.O.

 The firm said net income attributable to shareholders was 1.88 trillion yen for the six months through September, a more than four-fold increase from the same period a year earlier.

-That primarily reflected a gain related the merger of portfolio firm Sprint with T-Mobile US Inc, it said.
+That primarily reflected a gain related the merger of portfolio firm Sprint with T-Mobile US Inc TMUS.O, it said.

 The group has dropped operating profit as a performance metric, citing a shift away from running businesses to tech investing.